SamuelH91/Civ6EGRM/README.md

   - Visualized goody huts and barb camps

 ## TODOs
-- Lock civ colors and city visualization
+- Lock civ colors
-- Include more natural wonders
+- Include natural wonders
 - Take actual turn number in use

 - Nice to have stuff in future: